4D N = 1 supergravity: Scalar manifold and Kähler transformations

 with this satisfying $dQ = \Omega$, where $\Omega$ is the Kähler form.
 Here $r_I$ are holomorphic functions associated to the gauge sector, described below.
 This condition means that the scalar manifold in four-dimensional $\mathcal N=1$ supergravity must be of a type which can admit a connection whose field strength is equal to the Kähler form.
 Such manifolds are known as Kähler–Hodge manifolds.
 In terms of characteristic classes, this condition translates to the requirement that $c_1(L) = [\mathcal K]$ where $c_1(L)$ is the first Chern class of the line bundle, while $[\mathcal K]$ is the cohomology class of the Kähler form.

 An implication of the presence of an associated $\text{U}(1)$ principal bundle on the Kähler–Hodge manifold is that its field strength $\Omega=dQ$ must be quantized on any topologically non-trivial two-sphere of the scalar manifold, analogous to the Dirac quantization condition for magnetic monopoles.
 This arises due to the cocycle condition, which is the consistency of the connection across different coordinate patches.
 This can have various implications for the resulting physics, such as on an $S^2$ scalar manifold, it results in the quantization of Newton's constant.

 Global symmetries of ungauged supergravity

 Global symmetries in ungauged supergravity fall roughly into three classes; they are subgroups of the scalar manifold isometry group, they are rotations among the gauge fields, or they are the R-symmetry group.
+A given symmetry can also be a simultaneous combination of more than one of these.
 The exact global symmetry group depends on the details of the theory, such as the particular superpotential and gauge kinetic function, which provide additional constraints on the symmetry group.